 Sticky tofu is such a team player.
 It slips right into all kinds of meals, from quick weeknight bowls to a bigger spread.
 I love serving it with a few simple side dishes and something delicious to drink.
 Here are a few of my favorites:

-- Miso soup
+- plant-based miso soup

 - Pink pickled ginger

-- Homemade onigiri or freshly steamed rice
+- Vegan Onigiri or freshly steamed rice

-- Yaki onigiri
+- Vegan Yaki Onigiri

 - Japanese gin fizz